loerac/five_15/README.md

 # Quinientos Millas, Quince Días Challenge (QQC)
-Bike 500 miles in 15 semi-consecutive days
+QQC or Five-15 is a bike challenge where one bikes 500 miles in 15 semi-consecutive days.

 # The Challenge